 As an organisation we recognise the importance of wellbeing and people's safety and security as a part of that.
-We will promote safeguarding and ensure that it is everyone's business.
+We will promote safeguarding and ensure that it is everyone's business and encourage active lifestyles for children and young people through a broad range of activities.